LIHEAP energy bill assistance and weatherization in New Jersey.

 A network of community based organizations take part in the New Jersey Weatherization Assistance Program, and residents will need to apply in your local town or county.
 Most of the places to apply at are the same as the LIHEAP centers.
 While the goal was to help low-income households, this is determined via formula using the number of household members as well as the applicant’s gross household income.
 All types of priority is given to disabled and elderly residents, along with households with infant children.
 Assistance and home improvements are free.
 Also call 1-800-510-3102 for details.

-These resources, such as LIHEAP, and other programs are administered by the New Jersey Department of Community Affairs but run locally by social service offices and community action agencies.
+These resources, such as LIHEAP, and other programs are administered by the New Jersey Department of Community Affairs but run locally by social service offices or community action agencies.
 While they primarily help people with heating bills, they may also provide for certain medically-necessary cooling expenses, and help people conserve energy from weatherizing their homes.
 Call 1-800-510-3102 for more information, including the place to apply in your area.